Sjeiti/ronvalstarnl/src/data/markdown/post_refactoring-for-speed.md

 JavaScript does not interpret Markdown by default.
 So since I wrote a script to leech the old REST API I was going to need a script to turn that JSON into Markdown _and_ back.
 Write Markdown, read JSON, that's the idea.
 So eventually only the script for turning Markdown to JSON is kept in the build process.

-One problem though: [Commonmark](https://commonmark.org) (the Makdown spec) does not specify metadata and will not anytime soon according to the discussions.
+One problem though: [Commonmark](https://commonmark.org) (the Markdown spec) does not specify metadata and will not anytime soon according to the discussions.
 And we _need_ metadata (like type, tags, date etc...) and it should _not_ be kept in a separate file because that's messy.
 That leaves us with a [couple of options](https://stackoverflow.com/questions/44215896/markdown-metadata-format).
 Most of which look clean enough but have the downside that they are rendered when the markdown parser does not recognise the syntax.
 Which made me choose a simple HTML comment; it looks just as clean and Markdown parsers will never render it.

 ## speed